안녕하세요! 토미입니다.

 저는 오늘은 집에서 (쉬었으면) 해요.

-Please try to read it as if you’re softly expressing your opinion to your boss.
+Please read it as if you’re softly expressing your opinion to your boss.

 Now, let’s take a look at the following quiz!